 The Code prescribes the information that must be included on an application for a license or permit to operate a motor vehicle in this State.
-The bill specifies that if a person applied for a commercial learner's permit for an original vehicle group designation or indorsement to operate a commercial motor vehicle, the SOS could verify the person's identity, could require proof of Michigan domicile, and could verify the person's proof of United States citizenship or proof of lawful permanent residency as required under 49 CFR Part 383, if that information were not on the person's Michigan driving record.
+Under the bill, if a person applies for a commercial learner's permit for an original vehicle group designation or indorsement to operate a commercial motor vehicle, the SOS may verify the person's identity, require proof of Michigan domicile, and verify the person's proof of United States citizenship or proof of lawful permanent residency as required under 49 CFR Part 383, if that information is not on the person's Michigan driving record.

-If a person applied for a renewal of an operator's or chauffeur's license to operate a commercial motor vehicle, or for an upgrade of a vehicle group designation or indorsement, the SOS could verify the person's identity, require proof of Michigan domicile, and verify the person's proof of citizenship or lawful permanent residency, as required by 49 CFR Part 383, if that information were not on the person's Michigan driving record.
+If a person applies for a renewal of an operator's or chauffeur's license to operate a commercial motor vehicle, or for an upgrade of a vehicle group designation or indorsement, the bill allows the SOS to verify the person's identity, require proof of Michigan domicile, and verify the person's proof of citizenship or lawful permanent residency, as required by 49 CFR Part 383, if that information is not on the person's Michigan driving record.